githubixx/ansible-role-wireguard/README.md

 # - elementary OS
 #######################################

-# Set to "false" if package cache should not be updated
+# Set to "false" if package cache should not be updated.
+# DEPRECATED: This variable will be removed with the next major release.
+Please use "wireguard_update_cache" instead.
-wireguard_ubuntu_update_cache: "true"
+wireguard_ubuntu_update_cache: "{{ wireguard_update_cache }}"

 # Set package cache valid time
 wireguard_ubuntu_cache_valid_time: "3600"